akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

 Java
 :   @@snip [CustomHeaderExampleTest.java]($test$/java/docs/http/javadsl/CustomHeaderExampleTest.java) { #header-value-pf }

-One can also directly extend `CustomHeader` which requires less boilerplate, however that has the downside of
+One can also directly extend @unidoc[CustomHeader] which requires less boilerplate, however that has the downside of
-@scala[matching against `RawHeader`]@java[having to deal with converting `HttpHeader`] instances scala[not working out-of-the-box, thus limiting its usefulness in the routing layer of Akka HTTP]@java[to your custom one].
+@scala[matching against @unidoc[RawHeader]]@java[having to deal with converting @unidoc[HttpHeader]] instances scala[not working out-of-the-box, thus limiting its usefulness in the routing layer of Akka HTTP]@java[to your custom one].
 For only rendering such header however it would be enough.

 @@@ note { .group-scala }
-When defining custom headers, prefer to extend `ModeledCustomHeader` instead of `CustomHeader` directly as it will automatically make your header abide all the expected pattern matching semantics one is accustomed to when using built-in types (such as matching a custom header against a `RawHeader` as is often the case in routing layers of Akka HTTP applications).
+When defining custom headers, prefer to extend @unidoc[ModeledCustomHeader] instead of @unidoc[CustomHeader] directly as it will automatically make your header abide all the expected pattern matching semantics one is accustomed to when using built-in types (such as matching a custom header against a @unidoc[RawHeader] as is often the case in routing layers of Akka HTTP applications).
 @@@